Atika72/Analysing-Second-Hand-Car-Sales-with-Machine-Learning/README.md

 - The dataset should stay in the same directory as the notebook for the file loading step to work correctly.
 - Some cells may take longer to run depending on your machine and dataset size.

-## License

-Add a license here if you want to share or reuse this project publicly.